microsoft/fast/packages/fast-components-react-base/src/viewport-positioner/README.md

       Anchor
  Positioner|

- The positioning mode chosen determines the positions that can be chosen.
-The "flipOutward" mode allows the "left" and "right" positions only on the horizontal axis, while the "flipInward" mode allows the "centerLeft" and "centerRight" positions.
-The vertical axis behaves similarly though the positions are named differently.

  If a default position is specified for a particular axis and there is enough space that position will be set.
 Whether there is enough space is determined by comparing the threshold size for the axis (or the height/width of the positioner if no threshold specified) to the available space for that position.
 If there is not enough space, or if no default position is specified, the positioner chooses the position with the most available space.